cyverse-archive/Donkey/doc/endpoints/app-execution.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+### Stopping a Running Analysis

+Secured Endpoint: DELETE /secured/stop-analysis/{job-id}

+This endpoint is a passthrough to the JEX endpoint, `/stop/{job-id}`.
+Please see the JEX documentation for more details.